bright/new-www/content/blog/custom-pos-integration-what-you-should-know-about-pos-system-integration.md

 **Solution**: Role-based device assignment to route tasks (e.g., customer receipts vs. kitchen orders).
 One device is printing the receipt, another information for the kitchen, they can operate simultaneously.

-### Challenge 3: device malfunction when they are needed the most
+### Challenge 3: Device malfunction when they are needed the most

 Imagine the stress when the receipt printer suddenly stops working and the line of annoyed customers keeps growing.
 Or when the waitstaff tries to print kitchen tickets, but the printer fails – disrupting the entire food preparation flow.